What Is a LeRobot Dataset? Record, Visualize, and Train

 Plan your task scope

 Before you start the cameras, define the exact task the robot needs to learn.
 Small changes in the room can affect how a model works.
-You should map out the start and end states of the task, such as picking up a block and placing it in a bin.
-Standard formats are key for cross-embodiment learning and allow you to compare results across different robot types.
+Map out the start and end states of the task, such as picking up a block and placing it in a bin.
+Standard formats are key for cross-embodiment learning and let you compare results across different robot types.

 Set up hardware and cameras